-Credit risk 6R
+6B Credit risk

 The Group takes on exposure to credit risk, which is the risk that a counter party will cause a financial loss to the Group by failing to pay amounts in full when due.
 Impairment allowances are provided for losses that have been incurred at the reporting date.
 Credit risk is the most important risk for the Group's business.
 Therefore, management carefully manages the exposure to credit risk.
 Credit exposures arise principally in lending and investment activities.
 There is also credit risk in off-statement of financial position financial instruments, such as loan commitments.
-Credit risk management and control is centralised in the credit risk management team, which reports regularly to management and the Board.
+Credit risk management team, which reports regularly to management and the Board.
 The Group structures the levels of credit risk it undertakes by placing limits on the amount of risk accepted in relation to one borrower, or groups of borrowers, and to industry segments.
 Such risks are monitored on a revolving basis and subject to annual or more frequent review.